Death and state funerals of Kalākaua: Lying in state and funeral in Honolulu (January 29 – February 15)

 On January 29, Hawaii was busy making preparations for a celebratory return of their king when the USS Charleston arrived at Honolulu Harbor, draped in black with its flags at half mast.
 It was the first news Hawaii had of Kalākaua's death.
 An emergency meeting was held of the Privy Council of State, cabinet ministers and justices of the supreme court, and agreed it was imperative that Liliuokalani be installed as monarch immediately.
 Overwhelmed with grief, she reluctantly acquiesced to their demands and was given the oath of office by Hawaii Supreme Court Chief Justice Albert Francis Judd.

 At 5 p.m., the casket was transferred to a hearse and, accompanied by US Marines and British Bluejackets, was taken to Iolani Palace for a two-week period of lying in state.
-Inside the throne room, the casket was placed on top of Nāhiʻenaʻena's Paʻū, a feathered cloak that had been worn by Kamehameha III's sister Nāhiʻenaʻena, with another feathered cloak draped across the top.
+Inside the throne room, the casket was placed on top of Nāhiʻenaʻena's Pāʻū, a feathered cloak that had been worn by Kamehameha III's sister Nāhiʻenaʻena, with another feathered cloak draped across the top.
 Liliuokalani described the twenty-four Kahili bearers who stood watch in rotating shifts as men descended from Hawaiian royalty.
 While standing watch, they sang either the traditional meles and chants specific to the family of the deceased, or composed their own.
 The Pacific Commercial Advertiser reported, "Not the least among the attractions to the Palace during the past two weeks was the singing by the native choirs in Iolani Palace, in the evenings, often till after midnight.
 The songs were mostly recent compositions in honor of the late King, and were sung either by a full choir of twenty or more voices, or as solos with a chorus from the choir."

 The funeral service was held at 11 a. m. in the throne room of Iolani Palace on February 15.
 Admission was by printed invitation only.
 The royal family sat at the head of the casket, and Kalākaua's cabinet ministers sat at the foot of the casket.
 The entire service and its music was in the Hawaiian language.
 As with the service that had been held in San Francisco, the clergy reading was 1 Corinthians 15:20–55.
 Liliuokalani composed her own chant for the choirs, based on Psalm 90.
 In her memoirs, she made note of her fascination of the women of the Hale Naua secret society and their prayer rituals over the body of Kalākaua.
 The King had inducted women into the society as equal members for the first time in Hawaiian history.

 The state funeral cost the Hawaiian government a total of $21,442 including $1,200 for the koa and kou casket.